frapaego/movieReact/README.md

-vuejs-springmvc-sample
+ReactJS-springmvc-sample
 ==========================

-An example application using VueJS/Bootstrap as frontend and Spring MVC as REST API producer.
+An example application using ReactJS/Bootstrap as frontend and Spring MVC as REST API producer.

 ## Requirements